tiprankstipranks

 Provisions requiring yield maintenance charges, prepayment penalties, defeasance, or lockouts in CMBS IO securities may not be enforceable.

 Provisions in loan documents for mortgages in CMBS IO securities in which we invest requiring yield maintenance charges, prepayment penalties, defeasance, or lock-out periods may not be enforceable in some states and under federal bankruptcy law.
 Provisions in the loan documents requiring yield maintenance charges and prepayment penalties may also be interpreted as constituting the collection of interest for usury purposes.
 Accordingly, we cannot be assured that the obligation of a borrower to pay any yield maintenance charge or prepayment penalty under a loan document in a CMBS IO security will be enforceable.
 Also, we cannot be assured that foreclosure proceeds under a loan document in a CMBS IO security will be sufficient to pay an enforceable yield maintenance charge.
-If yield maintenance charges and prepayment penalties are not collected, or if a lock-out period is not enforced, we may incur losses to write down the value of the CMBS IO security for the present value of the amounts not collected.
+If yield maintenance charges and prepayment penalties are not collected, or if a lock-out period is not enforced, we may incur losses to write down the fair value of the CMBS IO security.

 Accounting & Financial Operations - Risk 1